idvorkin/idvorkin.github.io/_d/facebook.md

 A major part of bootcamp is doing tasks, which is hands on learning, and a great introduction to teams.

 NOTE: I did bootcamp through Pandemic 1 so my experience might be a bit different.

+NOTE: At all companies I've worked at a strong correlation to engineer success is days till first checkin.
+For sure there's some correlation not causation here, BUT at FB, all boot campers deploy a 'hello world' to FB on your first few days, and you fix your first production bug in the first week.

 ### Inclusion and Diversity.